 There will be no replacement medals given out if any become misplaced or lost.
 Put them in a safe place after you are done competing.

 We will NOT have concessions during the day.
 Please plan accordingly.
+There are many local options for pickup or delivery to the tournament venue.

 Age, gender, & rank determine divisions.
 Officials reserve the right to combine or split divisions.
 If a concern about division placement arises, the competitor and their instructor will be consulted before a decision is made.